seawarrior181/PasswordPump_II/README.md

   * In the PasswordPumpGUI, added the ability to check to see if your password has ever been discovered in a known data breach (pwned).
   * Added the ability to customize the group names via PasswordPumpGUI.
   * Added Factory Reset to the PassPumpGUI program.
   * Added a pre-compiler directive to deal with "lefty" rotary encoders; see users guide for more info.
+(Obsolete).
   * Modified the custom PCB and added a pre-compiler directive for use with Adafruit ItsyBitsy M0.
   * Fixed the defect whereby entering the decoy password did not result in a factory reset.
   * Tweaked the mechanism for generating a random seed.